Exhibits at the Museum

 Crosses on the Hill

 The Crosses on the Hill is our largest outdoor Display.
 The center cross is 33 feet high representing each year Christ walked on the earth.
-The largest cross is also made to light up at night, appearing to "float" on the Horizon.
-This display was donated by local residents.
-As of August of '08 a handicapped accessible sidewalk was completed to allow visitors to climb the hill, admire the crosses up close and enjoy the veiw of the valley.
+The largest cross is also made to light up at night, appearing to “float” on the Horizon.
+As of August of ‘08 a handicapped accessible sidewalk was completed to allow visitors to climb the hill, admire the crosses up close and enjoy the view of the valley.

 The Holocaust Display is several charcoal drawings done by George Zielezinski, a prisoner of the Holocaust.
-The exhibit has recently been honorably relocated.
 Come reflect on the personal life of a Holocaust survivor.

 Stained Glass Windows